France Travel Inspiration

 If you can only visit one place in Southern France, it should be the French Riviera.
 The region is in southeast France, close to Italy, and truly has something for everyone.
 There are cities where you will get a truly French experience, smaller towns on the coast bathed by turquoise waters, and some hilltop villages begging to be explored.

-Nice, the capital of the French Riviera, is one of the best places to visit in the South of France because of its stunning baroque architecture and historic neighborhoods.
+Nice is the capital of the French Riviera and one of the best places to visit in the South of France because of its stunning baroque architecture and historic neighborhoods.

-TIP: this top-rated French Riviera in One Day tour from Nice always gets great reviews
+TIP: This top-rated French Riviera in One Day tour from Nice always gets excellent reviews

-Monaco is another of the best places to visit in the French Riviera, which is famous for its casinos and for being home to the Grand Prix de Monaco.
+Monaco is another of the best places to visit in the French Riviera, famous for its casinos and being home to the Grand Prix de Monaco.

 Finally, don’t miss the French Riviera’s beaches, bathed by the Mediterranean Sea.
-The French Riviera beaches are the ideal place to relax in the summer, but you can also enjoy them from the water on a catamaran tour.
+The French Riviera beaches are ideal places to relax in the summer, but you can also enjoy them from the water on a catamaran tour.

 2. Calanques of Marseille-Cassis